Killing of Ezell Ford: Investigations

-Investigations, autopsy and LAPD response

 Initial response

 Both officers were placed on paid leave.
 In the aftermath of the shooting, and in response to threats on social media, the LAPD directed all officers to travel in pairs.
 Hutchinson and other civil rights leaders met with LAPD officials on August 14.
 Hutchinson said he was reassured by the meeting and believed the LAPD was taking the concerns seriously, and that it would fast-track the investigation while ensuring transparency.
 The activists who attended the meeting stressed that they did not want to see in Los Angeles rioting similar to that seen in Ferguson or in L.A. in 1992.

-LAPD officials named Wampler and Villegas on August 28.
+LAPD officials named Wampler and Villegas as the shooters on August 28.
 Wampler's name had been leaked the previous day by blogger Jasmyne Cannick.
-In a statement the department commented "it was necessary to investigate evidence ... regarding potential threats to the safety of the officers and ensure that measures were taken to mitigate those threats."
+In a statement, the department commented "it was necessary to investigate evidence ... regarding potential threats to the safety of the officers and ensure that measures were taken to mitigate those threats."
 Both officers remained on paid administrative leave.
-In December 2014 a department spokesman said both officers had been reassigned to administrative duties.
+In December 2014, a department spokesman said both officers had been reassigned to administrative duties.

 In August 2014, Paysinger said the LAPD would investigate the shooting with oversight by the Los Angeles Board of Police Commissioners, its Office of Inspector General, and the office of the Los Angeles District Attorney.
-On August 18 Los Angeles mayor Eric Garcetti said he would ensure a "full and fair investigation" took place.
+On August 18, Los Angeles mayor Eric Garcetti said he would ensure a "full and fair investigation" took place.

 Autopsy

-On August 18 the LAPD placed a "security hold" on the release of the report of Ford's autopsy.
-Smith said the hold was due to the risk that the autopsy's findings would affect witnesses' testimonies, but Hutchinson said it would fuel "suspicions about the LAPD's version of the Ford killing."
+On August 18, the LAPD placed a "security hold" on the release of the report of Ford's autopsy.
+Smith said the hold was due to the risk that the autopsy's findings would affect witnesses' testimonies, but Hutchinson said it would fuel "suspicions about the LAPD's version of the Ford killing".

-In October 2014 the South Central Neighborhood Council passed a resolution calling on Los Angeles City Council member Curren Price to direct the LAPD to release Ford's autopsy report.
+In October 2014, the South Central Neighborhood Council passed a resolution calling on Los Angeles City Council member Curren Price to direct the LAPD to release Ford's autopsy report.
 A spokesman said the LAPD was reluctant to release information that could adversely affect ongoing investigations, and that the department had seen little success in finding witnesses.
-On November 13 Garcetti said the report would be made public by the end of 2014.
+On November 13, Garcetti said the report would be made public by the end of 2014.

 The autopsy was released on December 29.
-It showed Ford was shot three times, in the back, side and right arm.
+It showed that Ford was shot three times: in the back, side and right arm.
 The gunshot wound in his back bore a "muzzle imprint" suggesting the shot was fired at very close range.
 It also noted multiple abrasions to Ford's hand and arm.
 Experts consulted by the Los Angeles Times said none of the autopsy's findings were unexpected or contradicted the officers' accounts.